jrperlic/data-structure-tutorial/3-tree.md

 ![Binary Tree](images/binary-tree.png)

-Furthermore, there is a special rule that must be followed when data is added to the BST: If the data value is less than the parent node, it is put in the left subtree.
+Furthermore, there is a special rule that must be followed when data is added to the BST.
+If the data value is less than the parent node, it is put in the left subtree.
 If the value is greater than the parent node, it is put in the right subtree. _The data in a BST is always sorted_ from left to right and from least to greatest.

 ## Recursion